epicenteredresearch/epicenteredresearchwebsite/content/pace/gestionalage/sitespecific.md

 Analysis will be restricted to singleton births.
 If the DNA methylation data stems from a case-cohort study, please restrict the analysis to the sub-cohort.
 If the DNA methylation data stems from a case-control study, please let us know, and we can discuss the best exclusion criteria to use given the study design that generated the data.

-As an extra sensitivity analysis, we ask you to run the gestational age model again among the subset **term births (>=37 weeks gestation)** from mothers without pregnancy complications or physician initiated delivery that might affect gestational age.
+As an extra sensitivity analysis, we ask you to run the gestational age model again among the subset of **term births (>=37 weeks gestation)** from mothers without pregnancy complications or physician initiated delivery that might affect gestational age.
 Here a suggested list of variables to consider for exclusion:
 +	Pre-existing medical conditions in the mother:
     - diabetes (type 1, type 2)
     - hypertension